inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - **Suitability**: For a simple web application like displaying the current time in Moscow, Flask provides all the necessary features without unnecessary complexity.

 ## Additional Notes

 - The application displays the current time in Moscow by utilizing the `pytz` library to handle time zones.
 - The code follows best practices and coding standards recommended for Flask applications.

-# Best Practices and Code Quality in the Python Web Application

 ## Best Practices Applied